 On Jan 12, 2017 parks/building, engineering, and streets/stormwater staff reviewed new permit requirements.
 The discussion led to SOPs for Buildings, Festivals/Parades, and waste receptacles.
 SOPs for planting were revised to include decisions from considering alternate landscape materials such as drought-tolerant plants.
-An SOP for pet waste was not developed because pets are not allowed in Bountiful Parks.
+Pets became allowed in city parks beginning Oct.
+2017.
+The SOP- Waste Receptacles was changed to address Pet waste in parks.

 Also, priorities were set for storm drain system cleaning after consideration of items listed in permit.
-Plat A is one priority area, chosen because it is a flatter area where more accumulation tends to occur and much of it drains to on e of our impaired waters (Stone Creek).
+Plat A is one priority area, chosen because it is a flatter area where more accumulation tends to occur and much of it drains to one of our impaired waters (Stone Creek).
 Also, select main roads were chosen because there is more vehicle dust and much of the main road areas drain to impaired waters (Mill and Stone Creeks).